 Assuming you're a rational being, and not a martyr, how long would you continue remaining loyal to a family, when there's nothing in it for you?

 I've seen time and time again, if there's nothing in it for them, parents question their life choices.
-Divorce statistics are high for a reason,
+Our divorce statistics are high for a reason.

 But by planning ahead and prioritizing, you may be able to meet more of your wants and self care needs than you ever thought possible.

 Some of the tabs below give ideas that worked well for us.
-You can use them as is, or as a springboard for your own personalised ideas.
+You can use them as they are, or as input to help you create your own.

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.